 ODR platform: The European platform for online dispute resolution provided by the EU Commission

-Consumers can use the EU Commission's online dispute resolution platform to contact companies from all over the EU and find a solution in a direct talk.
+Consumers can use the EU Commission's online dispute resolution platform to contact companies from all over the EU and to refer the matter to an appropriate ADR body.

 An integrated translation tool enables joint conversation and overcomes language barriers.